DhruvSadhu/WebsiteProject/content/blog/first.md

 ### UWharrie Consulting
 UWharrie Consulting is a consulting company that provides data and services to political campaigns.
 **Consultant Director** *(January 2020 - Present)*
 Responsible for hiring, training, and managing consultants that serve as pollsters for political campaigns hired by the firm.
-Also responsible for consultant-level work, namely, speaking with voters (phonebanking, canvasing, etc).
+Also responsible for speaking directly with voters (phonebanking, canvasing, etc).

 ### Eye Level of High Point
 "Eye Level" is an education company, similar to "Sylvan" or "Mathnasium" or "Kumon", that specializes in supplementary learning programs.